CLCStriders/striders/README.md

 ## Social Media

 The club have social media channels on Instagram, Twitter and Facebook and integrations between them.
+Integrations are provided through a third party service called [IFTTT](https://ifttt.com) (If This Then That)
 - Instagram posts appear on twitter
 - RSS feed (news items) appear on facebook and twitter.